 Commissioner District No. 3

-Commissioner Cournyer, the CEO/CFO of Forks Community Hospital, represents PUD Commission District No. 3.
+Commissioner Cournyer, a retired CEO/CFO of Forks Community Hospital, represents PUD Commission District No. 3.
 District No. 3 generally comprises the southern and eastern parts of Lewis County, including Toledo, Onalaska, Ethel, Salkum, Silver Creek, Cinebar, Mossyrock, Morton, Mineral, Glenoma, Randle and Packwood.

-Commissioner Cournyer was elected to the Board of Commission beginning January 2017.
+Commissioner Cournyer was elected to the Board of Commissioners beginning January 2017.